The best access to both the northern and southern approaches to the Picos National Park

 Our base in the Picos de Europa is the beautifully appointed Posada El Corcal.
 It is run courteously and with unassuming efficiency by its owners, the Soberon family.
 Posada el Corcal is in a charming rural setting in the hamlet of Tama alongside the road between Potes and Panes near the Picos National Park.
 It is less than 2km (5 minutes in the car) to Potes, but you can also walk there in 40 minutes along a riverside track.

 You will be more than comfortable at El Corcal.
 It is immaculately presented throughout.
 Whilst modern inside, there are some delightfully rustic touches.
-All of its en suite bedrooms, most with balconies, have been individually decorated with exquisite taste.
+All of its en suite bedrooms, some with balconies, have been individually decorated with exquisite taste.
 Bright colours and stylish furnishings characterise every room.

 After a day in the mountains, relax in the lounge over a book and a drink, or wander through French windows into an attractive garden with furnished terraces.
-Or you can take time out in the posada's health spa, where there is a jacuzzi, sauna and small gym.
+Or you can take time out in the Posada's health spa, where there is a jacuzzi, sauna and small gym.

-At the entrance of El Corcal’s driveway just 50 yards from the posada itself, there is a traditional Spanish taverna restaurant, Casa Fofi, which is also run by the Soberon family.
-It has the charming and easy-going atmosphere of a rural restaurant and it is where we meet each evening (except Thursday) to enjoy a three course dinner (with wine included).
+At the entrance of El Corcal’s driveway just 50 yards from the Posada itself, there is a traditional Spanish taverna restaurant, Casa Fofi, which is also run by the Soberon family.
+It has the charming and easy-going atmosphere of a rural restaurant and it is where we meet each evening (except Wednesday) to enjoy a three course dinner (with wine included).
 A good breakfast is served everyday in El Corcal’s attractive breakfast room.

 The delightful 3* Hotel Picos de Europa